A Fee-Only, Fiduciary, Independent Financial Advisor

 To truly understand the value of a fee-only advisor, it’s first important to understand the different ways advisors can get paid.
 The three most common methods include:

 Commission-based advisors don’t charge fees to their clients.
 On the surface, this model sounds great.
 But these advisors have to get paid somehow, so instead they earn commissions from financial and insurance products they sell to their customers.
-Even if they mean well, commission-based advisors are often more motivated to sell products that will earn them the most money, rather than providing advice that is in the best interest of the client.
+Even if they mean well, commission-based advisors may be more motivated to sell products that will earn them the most money, rather than providing advice that is in the best interest of the client.

 Fee-based advisors may sound like they’re fee-only, but they also make commissions from financial products and transactions.
 In addition to charging their clients fees, they earn a percentage of their revenue from selling products on behalf of brokerage firms, mutual fund companies, or insurance companies, thus placing them at the same risk for conflicts of interest as commission-based advisors.

 Fee-only financial advisors are paid directly by their clients—and only by their clients.
-They don’t receive any type of kickbacks or commissions for recommending certain securities or investments.
+They don’t receive any type of "kickbacks" or commissions for recommending certain securities or investments.
 Their fees are typically structured as a small percentage of the assets they manage, known as assets under management (AUM) fees.
 Because fee-only advisors only get paid by their clients, they only succeed when you succeed.

 What Are The Benefits Of A Fee-Only Advisor?